GLP-1 Class Comparison • Phase 2 Data

 • Cardiovascular outcome data still pending

-• Not yet FDA approved — status as of March 2026
+• Not yet FDA approved — NDA expected following the May 2026 Phase 3 TRIUMPH readout

 • Long-term weight maintenance after discontinuation not fully characterized